core-wg/sid-pen/draft-ietf-core-yang-sid-pen.md

 Employing this number space is, however, not always the approach to recommend to a module author:

-* The large space uses 64-bit numbers.
+* The larger of the two spaces uses 64-bit numbers.
   While this is of relatively little consequence due to the delta-encoding used for SIDs in YANG-CBOR, a few further bytes can be saved by allocating the SIDs in one of the mega-ranges that are specifically allocated by an organization